acnicolasdc/chiper-api/README.md

 ## Steps for run Backend

 ### Check .env.example
 Open the env.example.
-That is in the root project.
+The one you find in the root project.
 Check the env.example and create a new file **.env**.

   * Paste the same content of env.example in the new file **.env**.
   * Fill out all your fireBase credentials values required in the **.env** file.